Amr4924/SmartATM/README.md

 ---

-If you have any questions or suggestions, feel free to contact the author or contribute to the project!
+If you have any questions or suggestions, feel free to contact the author or contribute to the project!.